zihuq-msft/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 npm install
 npm run dev
 ```
-The local vite server will return a url that you can use to access the chat interface locally, such as  `http://localhost:5174/`.
+The local [Vite](https://vitejs.dev/guide/) server will return a url that you can use to access the chat interface locally, such as  `http://localhost:5174/`.

 ### Develop & run the admin app